 Writing any value to this address resets the FIFO.
 This will empty the FIFO of any data that remains.
 It is a good idea to reset the data FIFO before you start any data acquisition process to ensure you're in good sync with the data that will be acquired.
-To make sure the FIFO reset will leave the FIFO empty, make sure the A/D isn't currently acquiring data before issuing this command.
+Make sure the A/D isn't currently acquiring data before issuing this command.
 Chapter 4 and the descriptions of Base +3, Base +1C, Base +1D, Base +1E have more information on various ways acquisition could be happening.